petschau/WinFellow/fellow/Utilities/Amiga/ReadMe.txt

-Please refer to UserManual.html for how to use transrom and transdisk.
+Please refer to the WinFellow User Manual for instructions on how to use TransROM and TransDisk.

 These are the same that are available in the UAE-distribution.

-Transdisk authors are:
+TransDisk authors are:

 Copyright 1995-97 Bernd Schmidt, Marcus Sundberg, Stefan Ropke,
                   Rodney Hester, Joanne Dow

-Transrom authors are:
+TransROM authors are:

 Copyright 1995,1996 Bernd Schmidt, Marcus Sundberg, Stefan Ropke,
                     Rodney Hester